eosnetworkfoundation/docs/docs/30_tutorials/21_tic-tac-toe-game-smart-contract-Testnet.md

 Continue to make moves until the game ends with a win or a draw.

 ### Check Game Status
 Look at the data in the multi index table to check the game status.
-Follow this link for a guide on [viewing actions data in multi index tables on the EOSIO Testnet.](../70_quick-start-guides/10_testnet-quick-start-guide/index.md#view-actions-data-in-multi-index-table)
+Follow this link for a guide on [viewing actions data in multi index tables on the Antelope Testnet.](../70_quick-start-guides/10_testnet-quick-start-guide/index.md#view-actions-data-in-multi-index-table)

 The following steps show you how:
 1. Go to the “Blockchain Accounts” page, select the account you used to push the smart contract to the blockchain.